DavidBenavidez/regics-server/README.md

   ```
   then you will be prompted to enter your password.

-2. (OPTIONAL/ FOR TESTING) You can populate the database with dummy/fake data.
+2. Populate the database with initial data.

   ```
   yarn populate